taoleechem/biology/README.md

 ![Split](Figures-wiki/split.gif)

+In "Figures-wiki", it stores all the figures in wiki; in "biology-wiki", it stores all the wiki(as a textbook of this course).
+To open **.md file, you need to download a Markdown editor.

-Supported by students in this course, especially who are in DII, Kuang Yaming Honors School, Nanjing University.
+######Supported by students in this course, especially who are in DII, Kuang Yaming Honors School, Nanjing University.